 Just to make sure that you don’t run out of things to do, here are a few more solo travel activities in Melbourne less than a 30-minute drive away.
 Add them to your itinerary and enjoy more for less.

 - Ride the City Circle Tram.
 Jump on board the free City Circle tram and watch as the city slowly passes by.
 The tram makes its way past many of Melbourne’s iconic landmarks.
 Hop-on and hop-off as and when you want.
 And all without spending a cent.

 - Visit the Immigration Museum in Flinders Street.
 The museum is filled with relics of the rich immigration history of Australia.
 Learn more about Melbourne earliest colonists and the journey they took to make Melbourne their home.

-- Make your way to Fitzroy Gardens.
+- Make your way to Fitzroy Gardens, just 25-minutes from the hotel.
 As one of the cities most beautiful and historical gardens, more than 180 years old design and influence has created a traditional English garden with a Victorian era look and feel.
 Free guided tours are available every Saturday morning.

 - Head to Melbourne Museum to step back in time and learn more about the environment, science, indigenous cultures and social history of the country.
 Filled with beautiful art and artifacts, it is a great place to spend an afternoon.

-All of the activities on this list can be reached in under 60 minutes from Holiday Inn Melbourne Airport.
+All of the activities on this list can be reached in under 30-minutes by car from Holiday Inn Melbourne Airport.
+Public transport will add an extra 10 -15 minutes on top at peak times.
 This makes them ideal for the time conscious solo traveller looking for a convenient base near Melbourne Airport.
 Fly in, enjoy yourself and then fly out without any stress.

 Book today and get ready to experience Melbourne your way during your stay.